kubernetes-sigs/gateway-api/geps/gep-3440/index.md

 ### HAProxy
 1. **Retry Conditions**: HAProxy can retry requests based on various network conditions (e.g., connection failures, timeouts) and some HTTP error codes.
-While HAProxy does support gRPC via HTTP/2, it does not have built-in support for handling specific gRPC error codes (like `Cancelled`, `Deadline Exceeded`).
+While HAProxy does support gRPC via HTTP/2, it does not have built-in support for handling specific gRPC status codes (like `Cancelled`, `Deadline Exceeded`).
 It relies on HTTP-level conditions for retries, so its gRPC support is less granular than the GEP requires.
 2. **Retry Limits**: HAProxy allows you to set a maximum number of retries for a request using the `retries` directive.
 It also supports setting a timeout for the entire retry process using the `timeout connect` and `timeout server` directives.